jetbrains-academy/javascript-course/Data Types/typeof_operator/task.md

 </div>

 ### Task
-You're given a variable `value` with assigned to it different types of values (number, string, boolean).
+You're given a variable `value` with different types of values (number, string, boolean) assigned to it.
 Use the `typeof` operator to print the type of each value to the console.

 <div class="Hint" title="Want to know more?">
 For more information, refer to the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof">official JavaScript documentation on <code>typeof</code></a>.